data-douser/codeql-sap-js/extractors/README.md

 ## CodeQL CDS Extractor : Overview

 The CodeQL CDS Extractor is a specialized component designed to process and analyze Core Data Services (CDS) files used in SAP Cloud Application Programming (CAP) model applications.
-This extractor enables CodeQL's static analysis capabilities to detect security vulnerabilities, bugs, and quality issues in CDS files.
+This extractor expands CodeQL's static analysis capabilities to detect security vulnerabilities, bugs, and quality issues in CDS files.

 Key capabilities of the extractor include:

 - Compiling `.cds` files to an intermediate JSON representation
 - Handling SAP CAP dependencies and managing compiler versions
 - Integrating with the JavaScript extractor for comprehensive analysis